Vision to Goal Setting

 What is our Action Plan?

 At Montroyal we engage in a continuous process of planning and implementation.
-For example, our staff uses time in September to plan the shared professional development activities for the year and is guided by our goals in inclusion, academics and social/emotional learning.
+For example, our staff regularly collaborate on professional development activities to support successful learning and teaching in the classroom.
+Professional Development activities are guided by our goals in inclusion, academics and social/emotional learning.
+Teachers make use of classroom assessments and ongoing monitoring of learning and engagement to develop and refine upcoming lessons.

 Strategy: Guided Reading Program for all students in grades one to three.
 This small group setting targets specific literacy skills and creates powerful growth amongst all readers for decoding, comprehension, and fluency.

-Strategy: Honor and Promote Fine Arts.
+Strategy: Honour and Promote Fine Arts.
 All students in the school participate in major musical theatre productions.
-Students develop confidence, leadership, focus and showcase learning in front of our most important audience, our parents.
+Students develop confidence, leadership and focus, and showcase learning in front of our community (students, families and staff).

 Monitor Evaluate & Adapt